The Human Truth Foundation

 q=188.

-Iran ranks 89th in the world in terms of its responsibility towards the environment.
+With regard to its responsibility towards the environment, Iran comes 89th in the world.
 This rank is derived from 7 data sets.
-Iran does better than average in its forested percent change 1990-201541, the rate of rational beliefs on the environment in the population42, annual meat consumption per person43 and in its environmental performance44.
-But, there's bad news too.
+Iran comes in the best 20 in terms of its forested percent change 2000-202042.
+It does better than average in the rate of rational beliefs on the environment in the population43, reducing annual meat consumption per person44 and in its environmental performance45.
+Iran does not succeed in everything, however.
 Iran does worse than average in how quickly it ratified the 1993 Convention on Biological Diversity.
-It falls into the worst 20 in terms of energy to GDP efficiency45.
-And finally, it is the worst in its score on the Green Future Index46.
+It sits amongst the bottom 20 in terms of energy to GDP efficiency46.
+And finally, it is the worst in its score on the Green Future Index47.

 Higher is better